ivansanchez-oss/broker-iot-mqtt-pyqt-postgresql/README.md

-# Broker-IOT-MQTT-PYQT
+# Broker-IOT-MQTT-PYQT-POSTGRESQL
 MQTT broker that receives all the messages from a greenhouse and then displays them graphically while sending the data to a PostgreSQL database.
+requirements: Mosquitto, paho-mqtt,PySide6,PyQt5,Psycopg2.